s-h-a-d-o-w/spotify-ad-blocker/README.md

 - flexibility (Spotify doesn't need to keep running)
 - minimalism (No UI aside from the tray menu and options aside from automatic startup)
-- stability (It's alright to have your machine running for months and maybe lose internet connection once in a while)

 ## Bugs?